-Your Directors take pleasure in presenting the 22nd Annual Report on the business andoperations of the Company along with the standalone and consolidated financial statementsfor the year ended March 31st 2017.
+Your Directors have pleasure in presenting the Twenty Fourth Annual Report on thebusiness and operations of your Company together with the Standalone and ConsolidatedAudited Financial Statements for the year ended March 31st 2019.

 1. Results of our operations

 | || |